What are the benefits of an MDT programme?

 The fees correspond to the time of the professionals involved, including the time spent in meetings and on administration.
 For some intensive MDT programmes, there may be additional MDT charges.
-Please bear in mind that MDT teams tend to meet on a weekly basis (generally 30-60 minutes) for which there will be a charge for each attending clinician.
+Please note that MDT teams tend to meet on a weekly basis (generally 30-60 minutes), for which there will be a charge for each attending clinician.
 There may also be charges for additional reports, travel time, or other special circumstances.

-Prior to engaging in an MDT, we always provide a quote outlining the fees and, if appropriate, the length of time and level of intensity that we recommend for the particular presenting circumstances.
-Please send us an email on email@example.com if you wish to have a discussion with our Practice Manager regarding an MDT approach for you or another person.
+Before engaging in an MDT, we always provide a quote outlining the fees and, if appropriate, the length of time and level of intensity that we recommend for the particular presenting circumstances.
+Please send us an email at email@example.com if you wish to have a discussion with our Practice Manager regarding an MDT approach for you or another person.

 Can I still be admitted to a clinic or hospital if I’m in an MDT programme?

 If that is your preference, or if your team strongly believes that you would benefit from a hospital admission, we would discuss this with you.
 We have the option to offer an admission at a number of hospitals near London (for example, the Nightingale Hospital).
 Alternatively, we can also suggest other hospitals or clinics outside of London or the UK depending on your needs and preferences.